metricly/metricly-docs/content/integrations/AWS-Integration/aws-cur.md

 {{% notice tip %}}

-Already have an existing Cost and Usage Report with GZIP or ZIP compression set up?
+Already have an existing hourly Cost & Usage Report with GZIP or ZIP compression set up?
 Great!
 Skip to part 2 of this guide.

 {{% /notice %}}